rbisdorff/Digraph3/docSphinx/tutorial.rst

     *----- saving performance tableau in XMCDA 2.0 format  -------------*
     File: tutorialPerfTab.xml saved !

 The resulting XML file may be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet (`see here <_static/tutorialPerfTab.xml>`_).
 Hitting ``Ctrl U`` in Firefox will open a browser window showing the underlying xml encoded raw text.
 It is thus possible to easily edit and update as needed a given performance tableau instance.
-Reinstantiating again a corresponding updated *odg* object goes like follow.
+Re-instantiating again a corresponding updated *odg* object goes like follow.

 .. code-block:: pycon
    :linenos: